Nebula-Software-Systems/Nebula.Caching/README.md

 ## License

-Nebula.Caching is a free and open-source software licensed under the MIT License.
+NebulaCaching is a free and open-source software licensed under the MIT License.

 See [LICENSE](LICENSE) for more details.